All Episodes

 Like you think outside the box, pick a woman for running mate.

-You want to look good to the evangelicals, choose a running mate with a down syndrome child.
+You want to look good to the evangelicals?

-When James Dobson, a conservative Christian radio host who fancies himself a kingmaker, jumped up to say that the selection of Palin meant he can now put a lever from a can.
+When James Dobson, the conservative Christian radio host who fancies himself a kingmaker, jumped up to say that the selection of Palin meant he can now put a lever for McCain.

 I almost felt sick, writes Susan Reimer.